Aims and Concepts

 Copy image one of the key concepts on to a piece of plain A4 paper.

 Write a definition of each concept in different areas of the page using the link in the 'Useful Resources' box below the image.
 You could use colours.

-- Write the heading of the article and a short summary (between 2 and 4 sentences) next to your definition of the key concept.
+Write the heading of the article and a short summary (between 2 and 4 sentences) next to your definition of the specific key concept it relates to.